 An individualized conditioning plan created for your specific discipline and horse, from a knowledgeable sports trainer or other equine health professional is ideal, but here are some tips for starting one on your own.

 - Consult your veterinarian to confirm the horse is sound and healthy before you begin conditioning your horse.

-- Work with a equine professional who specializes in nutrition to make sure that the horse's diet will be sufficient and provide the proper nutrition, vitamins, and minerals to promote optimal horse health.
+- Work with an equine professional who specializes in nutrition to make sure that the horse’s diet will be sufficient and provide the proper nutrition, vitamins, and minerals to promote optimal horse health.

 - Workload level is something you and the nutritionist will need to review and consider.
 So have a plan from your sports trainer or what you have decided as far as how many hours per day and days per week the horse will be conditioned and/or competing.

 - Know your horse’s normal vital signs.
 You will begin to check the horse’s vitals pre and postconditioning to determine your horse’s baseline.

 - At rest, only 15% of blood volume circulates to the muscles.
 During exercise, blood flow to the muscles increases to 85%.
 At peak aerobic activity, the heart can pump as much as 63 gallons per minute!
 So knowing your horse’s resting heart rate, along with a pre and post work out heart rate is important.
 This will help you determine how fit your horse is and give you any health indications of wellness or concern.

 - Monitor how slow/quickly your horse’s heart rate returns to normal.